electric-cloud-community/EC-zOSMF/README.md

 List the z/OS data sets on a system.

+## Data Set - Write data to a zOS data set or member

+You can use this operation to write data to an existing sequential data set, or a member of a partitioned data set (PDS or PDSE).
+To write to an uncataloged data set, include a volume serial on the request.

 ## Data Set - Create a sequential and partitioned data set

 You can use this operation to create sequential and partitioned data sets on a z/OS system.